brutalzinn/yeep-another-passwordvault/README.md

  # Usage

       Usage: yeep <COMMAND>

       Commands:
       list      List all
       add       Add new secret keypair
-    read
+      read      Read a keypair
       del       Delete a keypair
-    babayaga  babayaga. maybe.. a JOHN WICK easter egg?! help      Print this message or the help of the given subcommand(s)
+      babayaga  babayaga. maybe.. a JOHN WICK easter egg?! setup     Show setup instructions to configure yeep as global CLI version   get current version
+      help      Print this message or the help of the given subcommand(s)

+      Options:
+      -h, --help  Print help